occultlang/occult/README.md

 # Cleaning
 To clean the build directory just run `clean.sh`

+# To-do
+- [ ] Array declarations for arguments
+- [ ] Wrapper around arrays to make it easier to type
+- [ ] Add for loops
+- [ ] Add matching
+- [ ] Add imports
+- [ ] Add casting
+- [ ] Fix Commenting in lexical stage as well as floating points
+- [ ] Fix floating points not working fully when generating code + parsing
+- [ ] Add tuples
+- [ ] Add incrementing with i++ and i-- etc. to codegen
+- [ ] Get TinyC working with Ahead-of-Time compilation (made mode is still JIT)

 # How?
 Right now Occult uses TinyCC as a backend for a JIT compiler, and Occult just compiles its own code into C and it runs on the fly.